 - Cardiac arrest.

 It is clear that abuse of stimulant medications can be dangerous.
-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), emergency department visits related to prescription medications for ADHD more than doubled from 13,000 in 2005 to 31,000 in 2010 8.
-About 11,600 of these people sought ER treatment from use of stimulants only while the others required treatment for adverse events related to combining stimulants with other substances.
-Using stimulants like Vyvanse in combination with alcohol and/ or sedatives like Xanax put the individual at the greatest risk 8.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), emergency department visits related to prescription medications for ADHD more than doubled from 13,000 in 2005 to 31,000 in 2010.8 About 11,600 of these people sought ER treatment due to the use of stimulants only, while the others required treatment for adverse events related to combining stimulants with other substances.
+Using stimulants like Vyvanse in combination with alcohol and/ or sedatives like Xanax puts the individual at the greatest risk.8

 All stimulant medications have the potential to be abused, but the risk of abuse and addiction varies between each medication version.
-While Vyvanse was developed with unique chemical properties with the hope of minimizing abuse liability 4, it still poses a serious risk to those who misuse it.
-In fact, Vyvanse is a Schedule II controlled substance, indicating the risk for severe psychological or physical dependence 3.
+While Vyvanse was developed with unique chemical properties with the hope of minimizing abuse liability,4 it still poses a serious risk to those who misuse it.
+In fact, Vyvanse is a Schedule II controlled substance, indicating its risk for severe psychological or physical dependence.3

-Addiction is a condition marked by observable, behavioral changes in the user.
-It is the compulsive use of a substance without regard to the dangers that use could bring.
-Someone who has become addicted to Vyvanse may 9:
+Addiction is a condition marked by observable behavioral changes in the user.
+It is the compulsive use of a substance without regard for the dangers that such use could bring.
+Someone who has become addicted to Vyvanse may:9

 - Take larger doses of the medication than prescribed.